sehugg/cupaloy/readme.txt

-what if one location has real files and other in archives? clear memory db after every op? filter by collection and file name/metadata
+what if one location has real files and other in archives? clear memory db after every op? filter by collection and file name/metadata warn/ignore if file has wrong extension (.zip) estimate progress from last scan